 I was first introduced to the Kinerase line in 2005 or so and their eye creams quickly became my favorites for mature and/or extra dry skin.
 I first tried the Intensive Eye Cream which is a heavy moisturizing cream fantastic for night-time use when it can really help the skin repair itself.
 I was then introduced to the Under Eye Rescue cream and I found it to be great for immediate use under makeup.
 It is not as emollient as the Intensive Eye Cream so it does not cause makeup to slip and it firms to keep lines and puffiness at bay.
 Again, pricey but a worthwhile investment.

 3 ) La Prarie – Anti Aging Day Cream SPF 30

-It is really important for mature skin to wear sunscreen to help leesson the appearance of age spots and assorted uneven skin issues.
-This luxurious cream also contains ingredients to boost collegen production.
-It is the loss of collegen that causes skin to age, hence maintaining collegen levels helps all of the issues of dryness, loss of elasticity and dullness associated with mature skin.
+It is really important for mature skin to wear sunscreen to help lesson the appearance of age spots and assorted uneven skin issues.
+This luxurious cream also contains ingredients to boost collagen production.
+It is the loss of collagen that causes skin to age, hence maintaining collagen levels helps all of the issues of dryness, loss of elasticity and dullness associated with mature skin.

-OK so I know I just recommended 3 skin care products the least expensive of which was $80.
+OK, ok.
+I know I just recommended 3 skin care products the least expensive of which was $80.
 I am a believer in good skincare.
-That said, however, there are less expensive alternatives that also work well.
+There are, however, less expensive alternatives that also work well.

 4 ) Olay – Total Effects Daily Moisturizer